TimesysGit/vigiles-buildroot/Readme.md

 Timesys Vigiles For Buildroot
 =============================

-This is a collection of tools for image manifest generation used for security monitoring and notification as part of the **[Timesys Vigiles](https://www.timesys.com/security/vigiles/)** product offering.
+This is a collection of tools for image SBOM generation used for security monitoring and notification as part of the **[Timesys Vigiles](https://www.timesys.com/security/vigiles/)** product offering.

 What is Vigiles?